psychemedia/storytelling-notes/gwion-bach.md

 "The level of the sea," said Teithrin, "is materially altered."

-"The level of the sea!" exclaimed Seithenyn. ‘ Who ever heard of such a thing as altering the level of the sea?
+"The level of the sea!" exclaimed Seithenyn.
+"Who ever heard of such a thing as altering the level of the sea?
 Alter the level of that bowl of wine before you, in which, as I sit here, I see a very ugly reflection of your very good-looking face.
 Alter the level of that; drink up the reflection; let me see the face without the reflection, and leave the sea to level itself."

 "Not to level the embankment," said Teithrin.